FocalFossa0997/videofox-linux/README.md

 `sh: 1: ffmpeg: not found`
 > This occurs when you don't have ffmpeg installed.
 VideoFox can install it for you, just select it on the main menu.
+# Have any suggestions?
+Fell free to share your suggestions!